 Remote port forwarding will allow the server to access network resources over an open port (on the server) masquerading as the client.

-With ssh-mitm standard ssh client port forwarding features are seamlessly implemented so that no further configuration of the ssh-mit server is needed.
+These standard ssh client port forwarding features are seamlessly implemented so that no further configuration of SSH-MITM is needed.

 Functionality implemented as part of the ClientTunnelForwarder.
 This variation of a local port forward assumes that the to-be established connection over the port forward is a ssh connection and therefore uses the master channel as a direct-tcpip channel to the jumphost (stdin and stdout are connected to the direct-tcpip channel).
 The jumphost will therefore not receive a formal shell-session channel request.